gitisaac/bcl2k17/week_38/notes_ulfp.md

 ### R&D

-- 1. To what extend do we and shall we do own R&D (in the company).
+- Step 1.
+To what extend do we and shall we do own R&D (in the company).
-- 2. To what extent do we and shall we do R&D collaboration?
+- Step 2.
+To what extent do we and shall we do R&D collaboration?
-- 3. To waht extent do we and shall we do contract research?
+- Step 3.
+To waht extent do we and shall we do contract research?
-- 4. To what extent do we and shall we do licensing alt. purchase of intellectual property/property rights?
+- Step 4.
+To what extent do we and shall we do licensing alt. purchase of intellectual property/property rights?

 ### Manufacturing

-- 1. To what extent do we and shall we do own manufacturing (in the company).
+- Step 1.
+To what extent do we and shall we do own manufacturing (in the company).
-- 2. To what extent do we and shall we purchase components for assembly of products
+- Step 2.
+To what extent do we and shall we purchase components for assembly of products
-- 3. To what extent do we and shall we do lego manufacturing/out sourcing?
+- Step 3.
+To what extent do we and shall we do lego manufacturing/out sourcing?
-- 4. To what extent do we and shall we do licensing alt. sales of intellectual property and thereby allow others to manufature?
+- Step 4.
+To what extent do we and shall we do licensing alt. sales of intellectual property and thereby allow others to manufature?

 ### Distribution

-- 1. To what extent do we and shall we do own distribution?
+- Step 1.
+To what extent do we and shall we do own distribution?
-- 2. To what extent do we and shall we distribute through agency-relations?
+- Step 2.
+To what extent do we and shall we distribute through agency-relations?
-- 3. To what extent do we and shall we distribute through commission-relations?
+- Step 3.
+To what extent do we and shall we distribute through commission-relations?
-- 4. To what extent do we and shall we sell products to a reseller?
+- Step 4.
+To what extent do we and shall we sell products to a reseller?

 ### Retailer

-- 1. To what extent do we and shall we do own retailing?
+- Step 1.
+To what extent do we and shall we do own retailing?
-- - a) *Transaction:* By sale of products?
+  - a) *Transaction:* By sale of products?
-- - b) *Relation/transaction:* By renting out products?
+  - b) *Relation/transaction:* By renting out products?
-- - c) *Relation/transaction:* By leasing products?
+  - c) *Relation/transaction:* By leasing products?
-- 2. To what extent do we and shall we sell products to end...
+- Step 2.
+To what extent do we and shall we sell products to end...
-- 3. ...
+- Step 3. ...

 ### Services (after market)

-- 1. To what extent do we and shall we provide spare-parts and do service/repairs?
+- Step 1.
+To what extent do we and shall we provide spare-parts and do service/repairs?
-- 2. To what extent do we and shall we sell spare-parts to other agents/commissioner who provides service/repairs?
+- Step 2.
+To what extent do we and shall we sell spare-parts to other agents/commissioner who provides service/repairs?
-- 3. To what extent do we and shall we sell spare-parts to other retailers who provides service/repairs?
+- Step 3.
+To what extent do we and shall we sell spare-parts to other retailers who provides service/repairs?

 >Are you with me in this?